 AT3_CONTOURLINES.gsm: Used for contour lines, the function shows depth and a preview of elements and operations.
-AT3_PREFS.gsm: Used to memorise ArchiTerraPlus default settings.
+AT3_PREFS.gsm: Used to memorize ArchiTerraPlus default settings.
 AT3_ROAD.gsm: Used to create and represent roads.
-Used to create and represent AT3_SIDEWALK.gsm: pavements.
-Used to create and represent AT3_RETAINING_WALL.gsm: retaining walls.
-AT3_PAINTER.gsm: Used to represent coloured areas.
-Used to create and represent AT3_SLOPED_PLATEAU.gsm: sloped plateaux AT3.
+AT3_SIDEWALK.gsm: Used to create and represent pavements.
+AT3_RETAINING_WALL.gsm: AT3_PAINTER.gsm: Used to create and represent retaining walls.
+Used to represent colored areas.
+AT3_SLOPED_PLATEAU.gsm: Used to create and represent sloped plateau AT3.
 AT3_BASIN.gsm: Used to create and represent basins.
 AT3_LEVEL_MARKER.gsm: Used to represent spot heights on the terrain and maps with spot heights.
-AT3_WALL.gsm: Used to create and represent walls, fences and guardrails.
+AT3_WALL.gsm: Used to create and represent walls, fences, and guardrails.
 AT3_POINT_MARKER.gsm: Used to display information on the points/hotspots used to generate the terrain.
-AT3_PLATEAU.gsm: Used to create and represent horizontal plateaux.
+AT3_PLATEAU.gsm: Used to create and represent horizontal plateau.
 AT3_BUILDING.gsm: Used to represent buildings.
 AT3_OBSTACLE.gsm: Used to manage element obstacles.
 SS_TREE folder: Folder containing the library elements required to create and represent random trees.